hande-qmc/hande/documentation/input.rst

 System type
 ^^^^^^^^^^^

+These options select the type of system to use.

 **k_space**
+    Default system type.

     Use the momentum space formulation of the Hubbard model.
 Slater determinants are formed in the basis of Bloch functions :math:`\psi_k`: